Featured Image

 Summary

-Determining how to keep track of client payments and invoices is a task you have to figure out sooner rather than later.
-While a freelancer might be able to use a spreadsheet because they don’t have that many invoices in a month, other businesses will quickly realize that there are just too many disadvantages.
+If you’re an agency owner, you simply have to keep track of invoices.
+While a freelancer might be able to use a spreadsheet because they don't have that many invoices in a month, agencies will quickly realize that there are just too many disadvantages in tracking invoices manually.

 Invoicing should be easy and not require manual tasks.
-It should integrate with your accounting software and there should be a way to display a profit and loss report.
+It should integrate with your accounting software, there should be a way to display a report, and an option to send payment reminders.
 This can only be achieved with a modern software program such as Service Provider Pro.
+It will also shield you from clients disputing invoices because you made an invoicing error.

 Running an agency?